BeauJoh/thesis/source/11-chapter-3-ode.md

 ### csr
 The Compressed Sparse Row format is used to store sparse matrices by storing only non-zero values and their positions.
-It allows for large space savings but the algorithm adds computationally intensive lookup steps to process the data.
+It allows for large space savings compared to a dense matrix format, but the algorithm adds computationally intensive lookup steps to process the data.
 Three different arrays are used to track the locations and values in a matrix.
-The benchmark implementation performs a repeated number of matrix operations such as computing the laplacian and performing a binary search over the irregularly spaced data.
+The benchmark implementation performs a number of matrix operations such as computing the Laplacian and performing a binary search over the irregularly spaced data.
 It has been extended by using the `createcsr` application to create 99.5% sparse matrices of our four selected problem sizes.

 ### dwt